 As soon as the cooler temperatures start to make an appearance I start getting in the mood to decorate for Halloween.
-A great way to give your front door a fun spooky look is with this easy DIY Halloween Tinsel Wreath.
+This Halloween tinsel wreath is a very easy DIY if you’re looking for ideas of how to decorate a wire wreath frame for your front door for Halloween.

 Easy DIY Halloween Tinsel Wreath

 Years ago I had a Halloween tinsel wreath that I had bought.
 I had gotten it my first year of college and it proudly hung in my dorm room and I continued to decorate with it for years.

 Our last home was part of a co-op and one of the rules we had to follow was that by mid October we had to change the screen on the storm door to the glass cover.
 Our storm door faced east.
 When the glass cover was on, and the sun was shining, the space between the screen and the main door could create a lot of heat.
 In fact it could seriously cook.
 Do you see where this story is going?

 At the start of every October I would hang my Halloween tinsel wreath on that door.
 Years of hanging in the extreme heat ended up ruining that wreath.
 The heat literally melted the tinsel and eventually pieces of it would fall off every time I touched it.

 I held on to that wreath for as long as I could.
 When we moved to our current house though I finally gave up and threw it away.
 I had really loved that Halloween tinsel wreath, and I was so sad over it’s loss.